BenjaminNavarro/rtplot-fltk/README.md

 =====================

 rtplot-fltk has been developped by following authors:
-+ idhuser ()
++ Benjamin Navarro (LIRMM)

-Please contact idhuser -  for more information or questions.
+Please contact Benjamin Navarro (navarro@lirmm.fr) - LIRMM for more information or questions.